spwhitton/consfigurator/README.rst

 unprivileged users, build and deploy containers, and produce disc images.

 Consfigurator's design gives you a great deal of flexibility about how to control the hosts you want to configure.
-Input and output streams attached to an interactive POSIX sh running on the target host (or in the target container) is sufficient to use much of Consfigurator's functionality.
+If you can run a command which will obtain input and output streams attached to an interactive POSIX sh running on the target host/in the target container, then you use much of Consfigurator's functionality to configure that host or container.
 But if it is possible to get an implementation of Common Lisp started up on the host, then Configurator can transparently execute your deployment code over on the remote side, rather than exchanging information via POSIX sh.
 This lets you use the full power of Common Lisp to deploy your configuration.

 Configurator has convenient abstractions for combining these different ways to execute your configuration on hosts with different ways of connecting to them.